 Higher Chemistry: Course, Exam, and Why Medicine Demands It

-Higher Chemistry is the hard requirement for Scottish medicine, dentistry and vet med.
-Here's the full course structure, paper 1 and 2 breakdown, assignment weighting, and how to tell if your National 5 Chemistry prepared you for the Higher step.
+Higher Chemistry is required for Scottish medicine, dentistry and vet med.
+Course structure, paper 1 and 2 breakdown, assignment weighting and revision

 Higher Chemistry is the bouncer at the door of Scottish medicine, dentistry, and vet med.
 No Higher Chemistry, no offer — and typically at A grade.
 It’s also the science that makes the biggest jump from National 5 to Higher, so pupils who breezed through the Nat 5 year are sometimes blindsided by how much more abstract the Higher content is.